WoodShack/godot-local-notification/README.md

 2. Enable **Custom Build** for using in Android.

-3. Set Android Target SDK to 33 or higher.
+3. Set Android Target SDK to 33 or higher in the Android export menu.

-4. Add 'android.permission.POST_NOTIFICATIONS' and 'android.permission.SCHEDULE_EXACT_ALARM' as custom permissions.
+4. Add `android.permission.POST_NOTIFICATIONS` and `android.permission.SCHEDULE_EXACT_ALARM` as custom permissions in the Android export menu.

+5. Enable Local Notification Plugin in the Android export menu.

 ## Usage